Catching it early: detection and management in primary care

 Primary care is a person’s first point of contact with the healthcare system, so primary care professionals have a crucial role in detecting osteoporosis and managing care for people at high risk of fragility fractures.3 In many countries, primary care also has a role in prescribing and monitoring treatments to reduce the risk of sustaining a fracture.6 8

 How do we know it works?

 Osteoporosis screening programmes for postmenopausal women offer an opportunity to prevent fragility fractures from occurring.
-For example, a UK study found that community screening among women aged 70–85 years using the Fracture Risk Assessment Tool (FRAX) reduced the number of hip fractures by 28% and was cost-effective.9 10 Screening also led to women at high fracture risk taking their anti-osteoporosis medication for longer.11 More evidence is needed, though, as none of the screening approaches piloted in Europe reduced the number of all symptomatic osteoporosis-related fractures.12
+For example, a UK study found that community screening among women aged 70–85 years using the Fracture Risk Assessment Tool (This link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue) reduced the number of hip fractures by 28% and was cost-effective.9 10 Screening also led to women at high fracture risk taking their anti-osteoporosis medication for longer.11 More evidence is needed, though, as none of the screening approaches piloted in Europe reduced the number of all symptomatic osteoporosis-related fractures.12

 Primary care professionals have a range of evidence-based and effective tools available to implement targeted screening and manage people at risk of a fragility fracture.
-Tools such as FRAX, which consider several risk factors, including age, gender, lifestyle and bone mineral density, can accurately predict fracture risk and help inform treatment decisions.13 14 In addition, the Comprehensive Geriatric Assessment (CGA) provides an opportunity to assess bone health as part of a holistic appraisal of health and wellbeing, and initiate treatment for people at high risk of fragility fracture.
+Tools such as FRAX, which consider several risk factors, including age, gender, lifestyle and bone mineral density, can accurately predict fracture risk and help inform treatment decisions.13 14 In addition, the This link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue (CGA) provides an opportunity to assess bone health as part of a holistic appraisal of health and wellbeing, and initiate treatment for people at high risk of fragility fracture.
 It has been shown to be cost-effective and to improve patient outcomes.15 16